marzanya/new-apprenticeship/README.md

     else:
         print("Thank you, have a nice day!")

-start = input("Hi, Would you like to try our book search that will create a list of recommended book based on your budge and also, user ratings?\nPress y or Y to start the program or any other key to exit.
+start = input("Hi, Would you like to try our book search that will create a list of recommended book based on your budge and also, user ratings.\nPress y or Y to start the program or any other key to exit.
 Thank you\n") if start.upper() == 'Y':
     asking()
 else: